Jackie Robinson: Awards and recognition

 Since 2004, the Aflac National High School Baseball Player of the Year has been presented the "Jackie Robinson Award".

 Robinson has also been recognized outside of baseball.
 In December 1956, the NAACP recognized him with the Spingarn Medal, which it awards annually for the highest achievement by an African-American.
 President Ronald Reagan posthumously awarded Robinson the Presidential Medal of Freedom on March 26, 1984, and on March 2, 2005, President George W. Bush gave Robinson's widow the Congressional Gold Medal, the highest civilian award bestowed by Congress; Robinson was only the second baseball player to receive the award, after Roberto Clemente.
 On August 20, 2007, California Governor Arnold Schwarzenegger and his wife, Maria Shriver, announced that Robinson was inducted into the California Hall of Fame, located at The California Museum for History, Women and the Arts in Sacramento.

 A number of buildings have been named in Robinson's honor.
 The UCLA Bruins baseball team plays in Jackie Robinson Stadium, which, because of the efforts of Jackie's brother Mack, features a memorial statue of Robinson by sculptor Richard H. Ellis.
 The stadium also unveiled a new mural of Robinson by Mike Sullivan on April 14, 2013.
 City Island Ballpark in Daytona Beach, Florida was renamed Jackie Robinson Ballpark in 1990 and a statue of Robinson with two children stands in front of the ballpark.
 His wife Rachel was present for the dedication on September 15.
 1990.
 A number of facilities at Pasadena City College (successor to PJC) are named in Robinson's honor, including Robinson Field, a football/soccer/track facility named jointly for Robinson and his brother Mack.
 The New York Public School system has named a middle school after Robinson, and Dorsey High School plays at a Los Angeles football stadium named after him.
 His home in Brooklyn, the Jackie Robinson House, was declared a National Historic Landmark in 1976, and Brooklyn residents sought to turn his home into a city landmark.
 In 1978, Colonial Park in Harlem was renamed after Robinson.
 Robinson also has an asteroid named after him, 4319 Jackierobinson.
-In 1997, the United States Mint issued a Jackie Robinson commemorative silver dollar, and five-dollar gold coin.
-That same year, New York City renamed the Interboro Parkway in his honor.
-A statue of Robinson at Journal Square Transportation Center in Jersey City, New Jersey, was dedicated in 1998.
+In 1997, New York City renamed the Interboro Parkway in his honor.
+The following year, a statue of Robinson was dedicated at Journal Square Transportation Center in Jersey City, New Jersey.